Yankees vs. Nationals Player Props Betting Odds

-Oddsmakers have set player props for Gleyber Torres, Lane Thomas and others when the New York Yankees host the Washington Nationals at Yankee Stadium on Tuesday at 7:05 PM ET.
+Gleyber Torres and Lane Thomas are two of the top players with prop bets on the table when the New York Yankees and the Washington Nationals square off at Yankee Stadium on Wednesday (first pitch at 7:05 PM ET).

 Bet on this matchup or its props with BetMGM!